mendesdanilo/tennis-match-client/README.md

 Since time was short I focused on the main MVP functionalities such as the login/sign up verification, profile update, picture upload and the main features which are liking, disliking and matching with other users.

-I plan to continuing working on this project in order to enhance the user experience and the user interface, as well as implement new functionalities.
+I plan to continue on working on this project in order to enhance the user experience and the user interface, as well as implement new functionalities.

 <h2>Tech</h2>

 HTML, CSS, ReactJS and JavaScript were used.
-The theme is inspired on videogames because although the recruiting and matching processes can be challanging, they could be fun.
-Or it should.
+The theme is inspired on videogames because although the recruiting processes can be challanging, it could be fun.
+Or maybe it should.

 The tinder card feature and buttons were used from npm-tinder-card and material-ui, respectively.